Quinkana: Extinction

-Fossil evidence suggests that Quinkana survived until the Late Pleistocene, with records from that time including the isolated tooth of King Creek, dated to be around 122,000 years old, and the fossils recovered from the South Walker Creek site that have been dated to be around 40,000 years old.
+Fossil evidence suggests that Quinkana survived until the Late Pleistocene, with records from that time including the isolated tooth of King Creek, dated to be around 122,000 years old, and the fossils recovered from the South Walker Creek site that have been dated to be from around 40,000 to 20,000 years ago.
 The fossil of the South Walker Creek site were given particular attention by Hocknull and colleagues in 2020, who studied the locality in an attempt to better understand the extinction of Megafauna in eastern Australia (then part of the continent Sahul).
 According to them, the hydroclimactic conditions began to deteriorate abruptly around 48,000 years ago in the Lake Eyre Basin, with the other river basins of eastern Australia following suit within the next eight thousand years.
 During this time the conditions fell below the levels seen today, marking a clear drop in rainfall and thus cutting off the water supply of the catchments.
 Though the hydroclimate returned to its former state sometime in the last 30,000 years, by then the hydrological flow had been altered beyond the point that the former freshwater systems could form again.
 The abrupt drying would have led to the local extinction of the crocodilians within the various inland basins, something that modern species of Crocodylus species might have avoided by retreating to coastal waters.
 The same study also analyzed possible changes in vegetation and fire frequency, which also show increased aridification and the collapse of complex rainforests beginning around 50,000 years ago.
 Charcoal particles further indicate that fires became more frequent around 44,000 years ago, which was only exacerbated by the decline of grazing megafauna and a reduction of the local grasslands.
-The arrival of humans, though falling into the same time frame, was likely coincidental and not tied to the extinction of Quinkana, which is most evident in the fact that the extinction of Australia's megafauna runs in the opposite direction of what would be expected should humans have been the primary driver.
-According to Rio and Mannion (2021) Quinkana finally died out around 10,000 years ago.
+According to Hocknull and colleagues, the arrival of humans, though falling into the same time frame, was likely coincidental and not tied to the extinction of Quinkana, as the team argues that the extinction of Australia's megafauna runs in the opposite direction of what would be expected should humans have been the primary driver.
+Ristevski and colleagues similarly raise points against a rapid human-induced extinction, reasoning that such a "blitzkrieg" extirpation does not match the fact that humans and mekosuchines may have coexisted for around 40,000 years based on the remains found at South Walker Creek.
+The team does however point out that this does not necessarily preclude a more gradual human-influenced extinction, which may have involved habitat destruction via cultural burning.
+Records of this can be found as early as 41,600 years ago in the south of Australia and 11,000 years ago in the north, though there is no evidence that such burnings are actually tied to the extinction of Quinkana.
+While direct hunting and overhunting of prey items are possible, these hypotheses likewise lack backing in fossil evidence, with human-crocodile conflict in Australia only becoming apparent by the Holocene, possibly indicating that early arrivers avoided mekosuchines or that only later population growth lead to increased overlap between human and crocodile territory.